nextgraph-org/nextgraph-rs/sdk/js/examples/expense-tracker-discrete/README.md

 A complete example app demonstrating the **NextGraph Discrete (json) ORM SDK** with React, Vue, and Svelte frontends running side-by-side.
 Changes made in one framework instantly sync to the others.
 All data is encrypted.
 Data types are generated from a SHEX schema.

-You can find the example app in separate repositories for Svelte, Vue, or React and with the RDF (graph) ORM [in the docs](https://docs.nextgraph.org/en/framework/getting-started/).
+You can find this example app in separate repositories for Svelte, Vue, or React and also with the RDF (graph) ORM instead of discrete, in the [getting started guide in the docs](https://docs.nextgraph.org/en/framework/getting-started/).

-Note that you can install this example app as standalone as well so that you don't have to install all the other NextGraph-related dependencies.
-You can find all information [in the docs](https://docs.nextgraph.org/en/framework/getting-started/).
+Note that we use those examples here for internally testing the monorepo of NextGraph and its orm and web packages.
+You don't need to clone the whole monorepo in order to test those examples.
+Instead, we also publish a separate [repo for discrete-based expense tracker here](https://git.nextgraph.org/NextGraph/expense-tracker-discrete) that still has the 4 supported frontend-frameworks displayed side-by-side, thanks to Astro.
+If you prefer to see separate repos specific to each frontend-framework, that you can clone to start your own project, you will find them listed in the [getting started guide in the docs](https://docs.nextgraph.org/en/framework/getting-started/).

 ## Quick Start